Predicting Video Slot Attention Queries from Random Slot-Feature Pairs: Experiment

 As shown in \Cref{tab:objdiscov}, across all datasets and almost all metrics, our RandSF.Q defeats all the baselines.
-Specifically, on dataset YTVIS, RandSF.Q surpasses the latest SotA SlotContrast and DIAS by more than 10 points by metrics ARI and ARI\textsubscript{fg}, and up to 6 points by mBO and mIoU.
-In contrast, both SlotContrast and DIAS only boost their baseline VideoSAUR limitedly, less than 3 points by metrics mBO and mIoU, or even degrading by ARI and ARI\textsubscript{fg}.
+Specifically, on dataset YTVIS, RandSF.Q surpasses the latest SotA SlotContrast by more than 10 points by metrics ARI and ARI\textsubscript{fg}, and up to 6 points by mBO and mIoU.
+In contrast, SlotContrast only boost their baseline VideoSAUR limitedly, less than 3 points by metrics mBO and mIoU, or even degrading by ARI and ARI\textsubscript{fg}.

 \textbf{Object recognition}.
 We compare our method RandSF.Q with baseline SlotContrast in terms of their object recognition performance on dataset YTVIS.
 This consists of two sub-tasks, i.e., supervised classification and regression from slots.
 Some literature \cite{locatello2020slotattent} names this as \textit{set prediction}.
 We follow \cite{seitzer2023dinosaur} to represent the dataset as slots and train a two-layer MLP to predict the object class and bounding box corresponding to each slot, supervised by the annotations of object class labels and bounding boxes in the dataset.
-We use top1 accuracy\footnote{https://scikit-learn.org/stable/modules/generated/sklearn.metri\\cs.accuracy\_score.html} and R2 score\footnote{https://scikit-learn.org/stable/modules/generated/sklearn.metri\\cs.r2\_score.html} as the class label classification and bounding box regression performance metrics.
+We use top1/top3 accuracy and box IoU score as the class label classification and bounding box regression performance metrics.

 As shown in \Cref{tab:objrecogn}, our RandSF.Q defeats baseline SlotContrast both in object class label classification and object bounding boxe coordinate regression.

 These two aspects of experiments prove our method's superiority in scene especially object representation.